patrick-kidger/equinox/README.md

 Build models using a PyTorch-like class based API *without* sacrificing JAX-like functional programming.

-In particular, *without* extra complexity like class-to-functional transformations, custom notions of parameter groups, or specially wrapped `library.jit`s and `library.grad`s, like many libraries have.
+In particular, *without* extra complexity like class-to-functional transformations, or custom notions of parameter groups.

 Equinox is a tiny library -- no behind-the-scenes magic, guaranteed.
 The elegance of Equinox is its selling point in a world that already has [Haiku](https://github.com/deepmind/dm-haiku), [Flax](https://github.com/google/flax) etc.

 ### Technical contributions

-1. Equinox represents *parameterised functions as data*.
-(For example a neural network is a function parameterised by its weights, biases, etc.) And by "data", we mean a [PyTree](https://jax.readthedocs.io/en/latest/pytrees.html) -- just like JAX is used to.
-This is done through `equinox.Module`.
-The key point here is that this now works with higher-order functions -- like a loss function, that evalutes a model on data.
-For example, you can `jax.jit` or `jax.grad` your loss function with respect to your model, *because the model is a PyTree*.
+1. Equinox represents *parameterised functions as [PyTrees](https://jax.readthedocs.io/en/latest/pytrees.html)*.
+This is done by subclassing `equinox.Module`.
+(For example a neural network is a function parameterised by its weights, biases, etc.) They key point is that you can now JIT/grad a higher-order function (like a loss function) with respect to a parameterised function as its input (like a model).
-2. Equinox additionally offers thin wrappers around `jax.jit`/`jax.grad`, namely `equinox.jitf` and `equinox.gradf`, that allow you to JIT/differentiate just some of the leaves of a PyTree -- not just a whole argument.
+2. Equinox provides *filtered transformations*.
+These allow you to JIT/grad just some of the leaves of a PyTree -- not just a whole argument.
+This is provided by `equinox.jitf` and `equinox.gradf`.

+Point 1 allows you to represent models as PyTrees.
+(No separate passing around of parameters and forward passes.)<br>
+Point 2 is a more fine-grained way to JIT/grad PyTrees.<br>
-These two points are independent of each other, but they synergise very nicely!
+They are completely independent of each other -- but synergise very nicely.
 - If your model-as-a-PyTree only consists of things you want to JIT/differentiate, then just use `jax.jit` or `jax.grad` as normal.
 Equinox is JAX-friendly.
 - If you parameterise your model by something that isn't JIT/grad-able, then use `equinox.jitf` or `equinox.gradf`.
-- More generally you can use `equinox.jitf`, `equinox.gradf` with any function acting on PyTrees.
-Nothing about `equinox.Module` is special-cased.

-The canonical example is the activation function of a neural network.
-If you bake this into your forward pass, you can use `jax.jit` or `jax.grad`.
-If you parameterise your model by it (e.g. so you can try different activation functions without typing out the same code several times), then `equinox.jitf` and `equinox.gradf` can be used to filter out these non-JAX-types.
+For example you might want to store an arbitrary Python function as an activation function.

 ### Installation